How much to pay into your pension

 What’s your magic number?

 The easiest way to get an estimate of what you should actually be saving is to carry out some scenario planning of your own.
-In a few easy steps our retirement planner tool lets you:
+In a few simple steps our retirement calculator can help you:

 • Get an idea of what your income might be in retirement